plamen911/angular-budget-planner/README.md

 ## Brief documentation

-This is Personal Planner web application with Angular that uses [Node.js service](https://plamen.thewebdesignco.com/) as back-end.
+This is a personal budget planner web application with Angular that only works for registered users.
+The user can view and modify monthly budget, add and delete expenses, and see a yearly summary.
+The application uses custom [Node.js service](https://plamen.thewebdesignco.com/) as back-end, deployed on [DigitalOcean](https://www.digitalocean.com/).

 ### Public Part